 The Cooley Peninsula, a hikers paradise!

-Carlingford is also the Oyster capital of the country and every August the Oyster Festival draws huge crowds into this pretty village of whitewashed cottages and ancient clustered buildings.
-‘An táin Bó Cuailigne’ the national epic of Ireland is centralised on the Cooley Peninsula. here Cuchulainn, Queen Maebh and the renowned Brown Bull of Cooley met their fate.
+Carlingford is also the Oyster capital of the country, and every August, the Oyster Festival draws vast crowds into this pretty village of whitewashed cottages and ancient clustered buildings.
+‘An táin Bó Cuailigne’, the national epic of Ireland, is centralised on the Cooley Peninsula.
+Here Cuchulainn, Queen Maebh and the renowned Brown Bull of Cooley met their fate.
 Their route can be followed across Ireland to the Cooley mountains.
 This national waymarked way is known as the táin trail.

 The unique landscape of the Mournes

-The Mourne upland is dominated by a ring of 12 mountains, each rising above 600m, with the highest peak, Slieve Donard, reaching 853m.
+A ring of 12 mountains dominates the Mourne upland, each rising above 600m, with the highest peak, Slieve Donard, reaching 853m.
 This unique mountain range lies 50km south of Belfast and just over 100km north of Dublin hugging the County Down coastline.

 Around the foothills of the Mournes discover many small villages and towns dotting the landscape.
 So don’t worry, there are plenty of friendly pubs and restaurants where you can rest your weary feet and enjoy a cold pint or hearty meal to recharge your hiking batteries.

 Hiking in the Mourne Mountains gives plenty of variety for everyone.